-Transactions that are carried out by monetary authority of a country which makes changes in official reserves is known as official reserve transaction or ORT.
-Transactions such as purchase and sale of currency in exchange market for other assets and foreign currencies.
-By selling foreign currencies in exchange market during period of deficit and purchasing them during surplus period.
-The increase and decrease in official reserve is called as balance of payments surplus and deficit respectively.
+Transactions that are carried out by the monetary authority of a country which makes changes in official reserves is known as official reserve transaction or ORT.
+These transactions include the purchase and sale of currency in the exchange market for other assets and foreign currencies.
+By selling foreign currencies in the exchange market during periods of deficit and purchasing them during surplus periods.
+The increase and decrease in the official reserve are called the balance of payments surplus and deficit, respectively.

-Importance of Official reserve transaction in balance of payments are:
+The importance of official reserve transactions in balance of payments are the following:

-1. Helps in adjusting deficit or surplus in balance of payments
+1. They help in adjusting deficit or surplus in the balance of payments

-2. Purchasing of own currency is regarded credit item in balance of payments where selling is regarded as a debit.
+2. Purchasing of own currency is regarded credit item in the balance of payments, whereas selling is regarded as a debit.

 3. Distinguish between the nominal exchange rate and the real exchange rate.
 If you were to decide whether to buy domestic goods or foreign goods, which rate would be more relevant?
 Explain.

-Nominal exchange rate is defined as the relative price of two currencies.
-It means how much units of domestic currency needs to be utilised to purchase a unit of foreign currency and vice versa.
-Real exchange rate measures how much quantity of goods can be purchased with domestic currency for the similar price in terms of foreign currency.
-It measures foreign prices with respect to domestic prices or it can be said as ratio of foreign prices to domestic prices.
-For e.g. if 1kg of rice can be purchased with 4 USD, then how much rice can be purchased in India considering the price of rice in India is Rs.20 per kg.
+The nominal exchange rate is defined as the relative price of two currencies.
+It means how many units of domestic currency need to be utilised to purchase a unit of foreign currency and vice versa.
+The real exchange rate measures how much quantity of goods can be purchased with domestic currency for a similar price in terms of foreign currency.
+It measures foreign prices with respect to domestic prices, or it can be said as the ratio of foreign prices to domestic prices.
+For e.g., if 1 kg of rice can be purchased with 4 USD, then how much rice can be purchased in India considering the price of rice in India is Rs.
+20 per kg?

 Real exchange rate is more relevant in cases of buying domestic and foreign goods